Militello in Val di Catania

 - Ragusa (approx. 70 km southwest of Militello in Val di Catania): A UNESCO World Heritage site, Ragusa is divided into Ragusa Ibla and Ragusa Superiore, each offering a unique blend of history and charm.
 Ragusa Ibla is known for its stunning Baroque architecture, including the Duomo di San Giorgio, while Ragusa Superiore has a more modern atmosphere.
 The town's scenic streets, historic buildings, and local restaurants serve as a perfect introduction to Sicily’s cultural heritage.

-Militello in Val di Catania Travel
+How to Get to Militello in Val di Catania

 By Rail: Militello in Val di Catania has its own railway station, Militello, located approximately 2 kilometres from the town centre.
 Trenitalia operates regional trains from Catania Centrale to Militello, with a journey time of about 1 hour.
 Services are limited, typically running twice daily.
 Upon arrival at Militello station, travellers can reach the town centre by local taxi or on foot, which takes approximately 25 minutes.